Deborah Valiquet MyersContemporary Fine Art

-“I am one of those fortunate or unfortunate people who have a constant battle between structure and chaos going on inside my head.
+I am one of those fortunate or unfortunate people who have a constant battle between structure and chaos going on inside my head.
 This dichotomy is a theme that runs through my life and my work.
 The resulting work is lyrical in tone whether bold and dynamic or soft and harmonious.
 The challenge is in letting go and letting each piece speak for itself.

 “Art is the greatest gift one can give.
 Not only does it enrich our daily lives, it gives us new worlds to explore.”